0 / 0

 • explicitly, by user

-• implicitly, by the method that is used to save the Python function as an asset in the Watson Machine Learning repository
+• implicitly, by the method that is used to save the Python function as an asset in the watsonx.ai Runtime repository

 • The score function must accept a single, JSON input parameter.